-- Excellent Progression: This course is particularly useful if you are interested in a career which involves working within the early years, health or social care sector, e.g. nursery nursing, education, social care, social work, working within the NHS in a variety of specialist, caring and supportive roles. - Development of the skills and knowledge used by professionals within the Health, Social Care and Early Years sectors.
+- Excellent Progression: This course is particularly useful if you are interested in a career which involves working within the health or social care sector. or early years; e.g. nursing, midwifery, radiographer, social worker, education, social care, early childhood studies, perhaps working within the NHS in a variety of specialist, caring and supportive roles. - Development of the skills and knowledge used by professionals within the Health, Social Care and Early Years sectors.
 For example, strong communication skills are developed by increasing students' understanding of a range of different effective communication methods that are employed by health and social care professionals. - A wide range of learning and assessment opportunities.
 The course is assessed through a mixture of examination and coursework and you will have opportunities to take part in role play and simulations of events in health and social care settings.

-All students will complete three coursework units throughout the course plus one examined unit in the summer term of year 11.

-You will be awarded a Pass, Merit, Distinction or Distinction which is the equivalent of an 8/9 at GCSE.
+- All students will complete three coursework units throughout the course plus one examined unit in the summer term of year 11. - You will be awarded a Pass, Merit, Distinction or Distinction which is the equivalent of an 8/9 at GCSE.
 A distinction at Level 2 is the equivalent of an A, a merit at Level 2 is the equivalent of a 6 and a Pass at Level 2 is the equivalent of a 4/5 grade.

-The qualification consists of two mandatory units and two optional units.
+• The qualification consists of two mandatory units and two optional units.

-A course in a sixth form or FE college including A Levels in Social Science subjects; Level 2 & 3 vocational qualifications including BTEC and OCR Cambridge Technicals in Health and Social Care and Applied Science.
+• Sixth Form courses such as A Levels in Social Science subjects; Level 3 & 2 vocational qualifications including BTEC and OCR Cambridge Technicals in Health and Social Care and Applied Science.